 Jay Keasling, director of the Joint BioEnergy Institute in Emeryville, will provide a primer on the biology behind biofuel development, and describe research to develop "synthetic microbes" engineered to most efficiently break down tough, fibrous plant material into what will ultimately become fuel.
 The Joint BioEnergy Institute opened in 2008 with a $125 million Department of Energy grant, and a mandate of developing alternates to corn-based ethanol within five years.

-"We recognize that some of the organism engineering that we're contemplating may be challenging for some people," Bristow
+"We recognize that some of the organism engineering that we're contemplating may be challenging for some people," Bristow said.

 Bristow will describe the Joint Genome Institute's transition from playing a key role in human genome sequencing projects to its new focus on sequencing plants and an encyclopedia of potentially useful microbes.
 Scientists are seeking microbes that would most cost effectively break down tough plant material like wood chips and plant stalks and extract from them simple sugars easily converted to fuel.